saasbook/hw-activerecord-practice/README.md

 Finally, for the curious, you may wonder why the RSpec tests behave the same each time for cases where you are modifying the database.
-For example, if you successfully pass test case #12, "delete customer Maggie Herman", wouldn't that cause problems when you re-run the tests and that customer has _already_ been deleted?
+For example, if you successfully pass test case #12, "delete customer Meggie Herman", wouldn't that cause problems when you re-run the tests and that customer has _already_ been deleted?

 This is handled by running each test inside a [database